 THE CENTER FOR THEORY AND RESEARCH

 The Center for Theory and Research is the research arm or think-tank of the Esalen Institute.
-It hosts between five and seven private symposia each year on topics ranging from Russian-American relations, political polarization within the U.S., and the “Spiritual But Not Religious,” to the anthropology of extreme experience and quantum physics and the new real.
+It hosts around eight private symposia each year on topics ranging from Russian-American relations, political polarization within the U.S., and the “Spiritual But Not Religious,” to the anthropology of extreme experience and quantum physics and the new real.
 Generally, we try to host and encourage conversations around topics and ideas that are often, but not always, “too much” for traditional religious and academic institutions.
 For descriptions of CTR and its symposia, go to http://www.esalenctr.org/

 Esalen’s longest standing symposia series was called Sursem (for either “[Big] Sur Symposium” or “Survival Seminar”).
 These meetings consisted of a collective of scientists, philosophers, scholars of religion, and human potential figures dedicated to the rigorous study and analysis of psychical and paranormal phenomena, particularly as they pertain to the question of post-mortem survival.
 For the two major volumes that came out of the Sursem series, both led by the neuroscientist Ed Kelly and his colleagues, see Irreducible Mind and Beyond Physicalism.
 For an essay I wrote on the history and spirit of Sursem, see my “Mind Matters: Esalen’s Sursem Group and the Ethnography of Consciousness,” for Ann Taves and Courtney Bender, eds., What Matters?
 Ethnographies of Value in a (Not So) Secular Age.
 Scott Jones of Jones Cinema Arts and I are presently working on a film series on Esalen largely focused on CTR called “Supernature: Esalen and the Human Potential.”
 I discuss this film project immediately below, under “The Public Humanities.”

 THE SUPER STORY SERIES